When you buy through links on our site, we may earn an affiliate commission. Learn more

 - Popular non-programmable scientific calculator recommended by educators

 - Sleek design with a robust build

-- Four-line display
+- Four-line display perfect for engineering courses

 - Allows a MultiView display